 Tips to help with your routine for oral care:

-- Do a pleasant relaxing activity before and after oral care
+- Do something nice and relaxing before and after oral care.

-- Use your child’s favourite song or TV show, perhaps a toy to hold, or telling a funny story to help him / her relax.
+Use your child’s favourite song or TV show, maybe a toy to hold, or tell a funny story to help your child relax.

-Oral health care is equally important for children who are fed by a tube as it is for those who eat and drink by mouth.
+Oral health care is as important for children who are fed by a tube as it is for children who eat and drink by mouth.

-- If you have concerns about your child’s swallow, you should seek individualised advice on how to best clean your child’s teeth and mouth from his / her dentist and or speech pathologist.
+- If you have concerns about your child’s swallow, you should ask for advice on how to best clean your child’s teeth and mouth from a dentist or speech pathologist.

 - Clean your child’s mouth at least twice a day for two minutes.
 Make sure one of those times is just before bed.
 Clean more often if you have been advised to do so by your child’s dentist.

-- Regular check-ups every 6 months with your child’s dentist will help to identify any early problems and enhance their health.
+- Regular check-ups every 6 months with your child’s dentist will help find any problems early.